-The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister this year.
+The government set out its definition of British values in the 2011 Prevent Strategy.
 At Lilleshall Primary School these values are part of our whole school ethos and vision.
 They are reinforced and developed regularly in the following ways:

 Democracy is central to the life within the school.
 Pupils have the opportunity to have their voices heard through our School Council, The ECO Committee, Play Buddies and Pupil questionnaires and interviews.
 Governors participate in pupil voice activities which are fed in to the schools development plans.
 The elections of House Captains, Sports reps and committee members are based solely on pupil votes.
 The curriculum promotes opportunities for learning about democracy in a number of different contexts.
 Our school behaviour policy involves rewards and consequences which the pupils have established.
 They vote half termly for the pupil in their class they feel deserves recognition through the Pupil Award.
 Pupils are encouraged to approach the headteacher to share their views and opinions and this has led to changes within the school.